Applying for and getting New Zealand Residency

 How do I get residence in New Zealand?

 There are several ways you can gain residence in New Zealand, many of which start with a temporary visa to allow you to work or do business here.
-The residence process can be quite long, sometimes 6 to 12 months, and this is why in many instances, you will enter New Zealand on a temporary visa.
+The residence process can be quite long, from a few weeks to 18+ months, and this is why in many instances, you will enter New Zealand on a temporary visa.
+Depending on your background and circumstances, there may be different options available to you.